BeAllAround/node_trace_memory/README.md

-# simple_memory_trace
+# simple-memory-trace

-simple_memory_trace gives you a simple way to easily trace the used memory of a JS function.
+simple-memory-trace gives you a simple way to easily trace the used memory of a JS function.

-It is as simple as Python trace_malloc!
+It is as simple as Python tracemalloc!

 ```js